What is enterprise sales, and why should it matter to you?

 Whether through phone calls, emails, or even social media messages, your goal is to grab their attention and pique their interest in what you offer.

+During this initial contact, asking the right qualifying questions and gathering as much information as possible about their needs and pain points is crucial.
 This will help you understand their unique challenges and determine if your product or service can provide a solution.

 The discovery phase is about building rapport, establishing trust, and showing them that you genuinely care about helping them succeed.